Set Worthy Goals

 Creating

-The act of creation, of adding something positive to the substance to the world, is almost always worthy.
-It can take any number of forms, from art, to ideas, to invention, to causes, to founding things.
-To be frank, the act of creation is among the most impactful and enduring of goals.
+It can take any number of forms: art, ideas, invention, causes, to founding things.
+The act of creation is arguably the most impactful and enduring of goals.
 For something created can’t really be taken back.

-I am also using creation quite broadly here and in a positive sense even though there is value in both destroying and maintaining things.
-Removing an unjust law and creating better, fairer ones is, essentially an act of (re-)creation, but impactful beyond the personal.
 So too, maintaining things also has merit and effectively we all owe a debt reading this to the many open source maintainers across the internet who altruistically keep the software and gizmos humming that keep the whole thing spinning.
 Few people get credit for maintenance, since there is such a bias to creating new, but it’s something we should celebrate as both worthwhile and admirable.

 For Others